Slow-Braised Beef Cheeks in Barossa Shiraz

-Step 1: The day before cooking, toss the beef cheeks in a little Extra Virgin Olive Oil and marinade with garlic cloves, orange rind and all the spices and herbs.
+Step 1: The day before cooking, place the beef cheeks into a large mixing bowl or tray and drizzle over ¼ cup of Extra Virgin Olive Oil and marinade with garlic cloves, orange rind and all the spices and herbs.
+Place in the fridge overnight or up to 4 hours.

 Step 2: Preheat the oven to 120C.

-Step 4: Heat a frying pan over medium heat, then brown the cheeks on each side and place in a heavy-based casserole.
-Deglaze the frying pan with Vino Cotto and red wine then reduce by half and add to the casserole.
+Step 6: Deglaze the frying pan with Vino Cotto and red wine, then reduce the liquid by half and add to the casserole dish with the beef cheeks.

-Step 5: Wipe out the frying pan and add the remaining Extra Virgin Olive Oil, then add the onions and celery to brown.
-Season with sea salt and pepper and transfer to the casserole.
+Step 7: Wipe the frying pan clean and add the remaining Extra Virgin Olive Oil.
+Add the onions and celery to the pan and cook for 5 minutes to brown.
+Season with sea salt and freshly ground black pepper and transfer to the casserole dish.

 Ingredients